The Complete History of the Negroni Cocktail

 Origin story

-And so, the iconic Negroni was born, carrying with it a legacy that endures today.
-It’s the cocktail that spawned a thousand more cocktails and is the blueprint for modern-day cocktail culture.
+And so, the iconic Negroni was born, a legacy that endures today.
+It’s the cocktail that spawned a thousand more and was the blueprint for modern-day cocktail culture.

 Campari: The art of bittersweet elegance

-The red heart of the Negroni was founded in 1860 by Gaspare Campari.
-He was an Italian-born bartender with a penchant for experimenting with homemade bitters.
-Gaspere Campari was a gifted mixologist, and shortly after creating the recipe for Campari, it became a hit with patrons.
-Before long, he opened a bar of his own called Caffè Campari.
-It was built in what is now Italy’s oldest shopping gallery, Galleria Vittorio Emanuele II.
-It looked out on the majestic Piazza Duomo and soon became the haunt of Milan’s most fashionable.
+The red heart of the Negroni was created in 1860 by Gaspare Campari, an Italian-born bartender who liked to experiment with homemade bitters.
+This gifted mixologist’s drink quickly became a hit with patrons and before long, he went on to open a bar of his own called Caffè Campari.
+It was built in what is now Italy’s oldest shopping gallery, Galleria Vittorio Emanuele II, overlooking the majestic Piazza Duomo.
+Caffè Campari soon became the hangout of Milan’s most fashion-forward crowd.

 What set Campari apart from other bitters was its intense red color and bittersweet flavor.
 The recipe has always been a closely guarded secret, and even today, in the information age, the secret remains.
-Some say only three people know the recipe, but no one knows for sure.
-Reports also suggest that there are up to sixty ingredients in Campari, consisting of herbs, spices, and fruit peels.
+Some say only three people know the recipe.
+Reports also suggest that up to 60 ingredients are used in Campari, from herbs and spices to fruit peels.

-Eventually, the Campari business was passed down to Gaspare’s son, Davide, ushering in a new age for Campari.
-Under Davide’s watchful guidance, Campari moved into a state-of-the-art facility and expanded production globally.
-In the 1900s, the world got a taste for Campari, and sales boomed.
-Davide even built his own bar, The Camparino, in homage to his late father’s Caffè Campari.
+Eventually, the Campari business was passed down to Gaspare’s son, Davide, ushering in a new age.
+Campari moved into a state-of-the-art facility and expanded production globally.
+In the 1900s, the world got a taste for Campari and sales boomed.
+Davide even built his own bar, The Camparino, across from his father’s original bar.

 With the invention of the Americano and the Negroni cocktail, interest in Campari was at an all-time high.
-Throughout the 1900s, the red passion of Campari spilled into everything from art, advertising, and urban culture to films, calendars, and scores of memorable campaigns across all mediums.
-The brand has become a global icon, and today you’ll find Campari in any bar worth its salt.
+The red passion of Campari also spilled over into everything from art, advertising, and urban culture to films, calendars, and memorable campaigns across all media.
 It pioneered the art of the aperitivo and helped share Italian culture with the rest of the world.
+The brand has become a global icon, and today, you’ll find Campari in any bar that’s serious about its pour.

 A sip of culture: the Negroni and Italian lifestyle